Qitmeer/docs/Document/content/JSON RPC API/sendRawTransaction/_index.en.md

 1. `hexTx: (hex string)`  hex string of signed transaction
 2. `allowHighFees: (bool, default=false)` if allows high fee

+Note: The second parameter "allowHighFees" will allow high fee which means that the full balance in addition to the amount transferred out is treated as fees when the value is true.
+Please use the default value "false".

 #### Returns
 ##### `(hex string)`